Determining Your Ideal Server Size: Which Package is Right for Me

-1) Processors – The “brains” of your server, most servers contain multi-core processors so they can attack computing tasks with greater speed and efficiency.
-In general, the faster your processors, and the more threads that are devoted to your server instance, the better your complex programs and applications will run.
+- Processors – The “brains” of your server.
+Most servers contain multi-core processors so they can attack computing tasks with speed and efficiency.
+In general, complex sites and applications will run faster with faster processors and more threads.

 Redundancy and Support

-While the speed and power of your hardware is important for day-to-day access to your server, you must also consider the hardware and software that is built into your server to ensure data protection and failover.
-For example, many servers duplicate their hard drives – running two hard drives in a “Raid-1” array to ensure that a single drive failure won’t cause the entire system to crash.
-Raid 1, 5, and 6, are all popular redundancy options – but they require multiple drives and can inflate your server price while giving you peace of mind in the long run can definitely be worth it.
+While the power of your hardware is important for day-to-day access to your server, also consider the hardware and software that is built into your server to ensure data protection and failover.
+As just one example, many servers duplicate their hard drives utilizing RAID – running multiple hard drives in a redundant array to ensure that a single drive failure won’t cause the entire system to crash.
+Servers using RAID can be more expensive than without, but that peace of mind over the long run can definitely be worth it.
 At Media Temple, for instance, our DV platform utilizes RAID-50.

 Every website needs to worry about peak traffic – the number of users that will be attempting to access the website at the moment of its greatest popularity.
 For corporate websites, this usually occurs after a major newsletter goes out.
 If you run an ecommerce site, it’s very common during the holiday shopping season.
-Personal websites can see massive spikes in one-time traffic if they are picked up by a social media site when their content goes viral.
+Personal websites can see massive spikes in one-time traffic if they are picked up by popular media outlets as their content goes viral.
 This has been called the “Slashdot effect” – after the site that became famous for driving traffic spikes – or somewhat adorably “the hug of death.”

 Dangers of Being Unprepared

-If your website can’t handle a high peak traffic, it will either slow down to a crawl or it will go offline completely.
-This is doubly destructive for site owners, since it means the site is down (or inaccessible) during the moment when it has become the most popular.
-Having your site go down when people are expecting to access your newly viral content looks unprofessional, and it leads other sites (called mirrors) to upload your content and take advantage of the traffic for their own goals.
+If your server can’t handle a high peak above your typical traffic, it will either slow down to a crawl or it will go offline completely.
+This is doubly destructive for site owners, since it means the site is down (or inaccessible) when it becomes the most popular.
+That leads to lost sales, ad revenue, or even other sites (called mirrors) uploading your content and taking advantage of the interest for their own goals.

 Selecting a Host to Handle Peak Traffic